-1. These data are for information only and are not used in the rankings.
+1. These data are for information only.

 2. The provision of advanced information on programme content and the participant selection process.

 3. The flexibility of the course and appropriateness of class size, structure and design.

 4. Contemporary and appropriate teaching materials and a suitable mix of academic rigour and practical relevance.

 5. The quality of the teaching and the extent to which teaching staff worked together to present a coherent programme.

 6. The extent to which other participants were of the appropriate managerial/ academic level, the international mix of the class and the interaction between course participants.

 7. The relevance of new skills to the workplace, the ease with which they were implemented and the extent to which the course encouraged new ways of thinking.

 8. The level of follow-up offered after participants returned to their workplace and networking opportunities with other participants.

 9. The degree to which participant and company expectations were met.